 2. Tokyo Food Tours – The Tsukiji Fish Market

 So far, this is the most popular walking tour that Tokyo Wonder Travel offers, with nearly 3,000 people having had taken the tour.

-And even though the main market relocated, there’s still a wholesales market in Tsukiji with around 60 shops.
+And even though the main market relocated, there’s still a wholesale market in Tsukiji with around 60 shops.
 You will walk around and see all the specialized shops selling many kinds of fish.

-At the end of the walking tour, you will be going to a Sushi restaurant and taste the freshest sushi you’ll ever have along with Japanese Sake!
+At the end of the walking tour, you will be going to a Sushi restaurant and tasting the freshest sushi you’ll ever have along with Japanese Sake!

-Learn about Tsukiji’s history and Japanse culinary culture provided by the tour guide while tasting the local foods.
+Learn about Tsukiji’s history and Japanese culinary culture provided by the tour guide while tasting the local foods.

 3. Asakusa Street Food and Local Drink Tour [Evening Tour]